alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 Note that rather than specifying the leading and trailing candidates, I instead just convert the vote differential into a margin that is positive if Biden is leading and negative if Trump is leading.
+I also add columns for the total number of votes for Biden and Trump, which I will use later.

 For instance, if I would like to see the data for Georgia: